openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 ## Statistics

 #### Auto-calculate course middle
+The course middle is a metric used by the platform to calculate the students' attendance and completion rate of the course.
+When the Auto-calculate course middle option is set on the course middle will be calculated automatically between start and end of the course.
+As an example, it is suggested to choose this option for normal six weeks course.

 #### Course middle for stats (UTC)
+If you choose to disable the Auto-calculate course middle feature, you can set your own date here.
+This option is useful in cases where deadlines can be set after the end of the course, for example in a short two week course.

 #### Rating (average stars)
+This is a normal text input field where the results of a quiz designed for the students to evaluate the course can be added manually.
+After having performed the quiz, you can calculate the average results and enter the number here.

 #### Rating (number of votes)
+This is a normal text input field where the results of a quiz designed for the students to evaluate the course can be added manually.
+After having performed the quiz, you can enter the number of students who voted here.

 <br>